JessicaBanini/audiophile/README.md

 ## Overview

-This is my submission for the Software Development Pathway Assessment – Frontend Developer Challenge.
+This is my submission for the Software Development Technical Assessment.
 The project is a multi-page, responsive e-commerce website built based on the provided design specifications.

 Currently, the **homepage is fully implemented**, with responsive layout and basic styling.
 The remaining pages and cart functionalities are a work in progress and will be completed soon.